What we are about

 - A place for small workshops and classes both taught and online

-- An information resource for the wellbeing of environment
+- An information resource for the well being of the environment

 We are just getting started - excited but feeling a bit daunted by the all the things we have to do to make it happen - just a few of the things on the list: